Frequently asked questions

 Is PACE part of our membership with AND?

-However, if a mentee requires an adjustment that incurs a cost, e.g. having an Auslan Interpreter present for the mentoring sessions, there is an expectation for the member organisation to cover these costs, along with any associated expenses such as meals or coffees.
+If a mentee requires an adjustment that incurs a cost, e.g. having an Auslan Interpreter present for the mentoring sessions, there is an expectation that these will be covered by the member organisation, along with any associated expenses such as meals or coffees.